 Stocks and real estate represent lucrative investment potential for professional investors and regular individuals with some extra money on their hands and the desire to see their portfolio grow with time.

 When it comes to stocks vs. real estate, which performs better?
 Historically, property purchases have been the go-to choice for building generational wealth.

 On the other hand, the volatile stock market gives you the chance to win big from being in the right place at the right time.

 You might try your hand at a combination of these two ventures.
 Still, rarely anybody has the time and funds for such a feat.
-For most people, getting informed and deciding on either is the best path forward.
+Getting informed and deciding on either is the best path forward for most people.